 Here’s why you might consider going under the needle.

 Some would argue your skin is as important as your dress on your wedding day.
 When your face looks plump and fresh, it gives you that signature bridal glow, helps you look amazing in your pictures, and just straight-up boosts your confidence.
 This is why you might be considering taking your skin-care game up a notch and trying injectable options like Botox and filler, which can go much further than a face mask or even a really good facial.
-Like everything else wedding-related, however, there is an overwhelming number of options.
+Like everything else wedding-related, however, there are an overwhelming number of options.
 To help you, we’ve narrowed down our favorite injectable treatments and what you can expect if you decide to get them.
 Bonus: They can be used on all skin tones and types.

 Best for: Lifting cheeks, plumping lips, and tweaking your nose or jawline.

 What: Injectable non-permanent fillers are thick gels made out of hyaluronic acid (HA) that go into the skin to replace lost volume from aging or to boost volume any place you’d like to see a bit more oomph.
 The most common places to use filler are in the cheeks for higher cheekbones, in the lips for a fuller pout or to smooth out little lines, or in the nose or jawline to disguise a bump or tweak proportions.
 Some of the most popular brands include Juvéderm and Restylane, which each have multiple versions.

 When: You should get filler anywhere from three months to two weeks before the big day.
 The benefit of going even earlier—like a year out—is that you have time to find a derm, plastic surgeon, or licensed nurse who is not only fully qualified, but has an aesthetic you like, as filler really is an art form.
 That said, if you’re the last-minute type or you want fresh filler before the big day, you can go two weeks before the wedding, and by the time you walk down the aisle, any bruising or post-injection swelling will have disappeared.